totaljs/jComponent/readme.md

 ```

 ##### ---> instance.state(type, who)
-This delegate watchs the value state.
+This delegate watches the value state.
 In this delegate you can change the `design` of the component according to the value state.

 ```javascript
 instance.state = function(type, who) {